Ladhowal train fire

-The Ladhowal rail disaster on 16 May 2003, was a flash fire which began at 4am on the Frontier Mail train service in India, and engulfed three carriages before it could be extinguished.
-39 people lost their lives and another 15 were hospitalised with severe burns.
+At 4am on 16 May 2003, a flash fire began on the Frontier Mail train service in India, engulfing three carriages before it could be extinguished.
+The fire killed 39 people, and another 15 were hospitalised with severe burns.

+Events

-The train service from Mumbai to Amritsar, had just passed the station at Ludhiana Junction and was approaching Ladhowal, travelling at over 100km/h.
+The train service from Mumbai to Amritsar had just passed the station at Ludhiana Junction and was approaching Ladhowal, travelling at over 100 km/h.

-Eyewitness A. D. Singh reported that he had seen the fire begin as a result of a dropped cigarette, whilst Safi Pitoliwali claims he saw electrical wiring in the toilet of the fourth carriage catch alight, but what ever the cause, the speed of the train combined with the open windows during the Indian summer to create an inferno, as air carried the fire back through three carriages in a massive burst of flame.
+One eyewitness reported that the fire began as a result of a dropped cigarette, whilst another said he saw electrical wiring in the toilet of the fourth carriage catch alight.
+Whatever the cause, the speed of the train, combined with the open windows during the Indian summer, caused an inferno as air carried the fire back through three carriages in a massive burst of flame.

 Most of the dead were killed in this initial burst, as doors were slammed shut by the gust, trapping the commuters inside, where they burned to death.
-Those who could dive under seats or leap from the speeding train, but over fifty people were killed or critically injured in the first few seconds of the fire.
-34 of the dead were in carriage five, and five more in carriage four, whilst those in carriage three escaped with mild burns, although all three carriages were later gutted.
+Some riders dove under seats or leaped from the train, but over 50 people were killed or critically injured in the first few seconds of the fire.
+Of the dead, 34 were in carriage five, and five were in carriage four.
+Those in carriage three escaped with mild burns, although all three carriages were later gutted.

-Four minutes after the fire had begun, the train had stopped, thanks to the emergency cord, which had alerted the driver.
-The train's crew detached the unburnt carriages and they with fellow passengers attempted to rescue the many injured people caught in the fire, or who had leaped from the train to escape the flames.
-When emergency services did arrive, there was no water available due to a local drought, so the wreckage had to be left to burn itself out.
+Four minutes after the fire had begun, the train stopped after the driver was alerted to an issue through an emergency cord.
+The train's crew detached the unburnt carriages, and crew and fellow passengers attempted to rescue those passengers injured in the fire, or who had leaped from the train to escape the flames.
+When emergency services arrived, there was no water available due to a local drought, so the wreckage had to be left to burn itself out.

 Most of the dead were only identifiable by dental records.
 Some remained unidentified and were being buried in a mass grave.
 The cleanup operation involved over 100 soldiers, as well as police and medical personnel from as far as New Delhi.